rvvittal/kinesis-streaming-joins/README.md

 #####  Results

 	  1. 1000K order items are enriched with order event data and product reference data and persisted to DynamoDb
-	  2. Maximum pipeline latency from event ingestion(point of entry) to record landing in Dynamodb(point of exit) is 1300 millisec.
+	  2. Observed a maximum of 1300 milli-seconds latency from the time of event ingestion to the pipeline to the time record landed in DynamoDb

 #####  CloudWatch Dashboard